 By Hardik Rajgor Mar.
 22, 2018

-Can you imagine a world without Facebook?
+As Facebook turns 15, can you imagine a world without it?
 I worry about the extreme consequences of this event, for the timeline of my life would be ruined if Facebook had to deactivate its account.

 I begin my day by checking Facebook, even before I have brushed my teeth.
 Dental health is secondary to knowing how many likes I got overnight on the “Which Disney Princess is your soulmate?” quiz.
 I get more turned on by the red number on the notification panel than I get watching the “Ek Do Teen” remake.
 With no Facebook, how am I supposed to begin my day?
 Will I have to now concentrate on the actual wall of my washroom while taking a dump?
 I’d rather just unfriend that day!

 A big part of my office commute is going through the news feed and finding out which of my 2,462 friends got hitched or had a baby this week.
 It also keeps me updated on the happenings around the world, in the form of cute listicles and cat GIFs.
 How will I get my daily dose of information in a post-FB world?
 Newspapers?
 Really?
 There’s no place in trains to scratch your back or reach out for your pocket handkerchief, leave alone open a paper.
 Also, newspapers are so 1997.
 Their biggest problem is that they don’t even have a column to spare for fake news.
 How do you even get through a newspaper?
 It is not worth consuming if it is not presented in the form of an image, four bullet points, and does not confirm my pre-existing bias.
 Instead of discussing that viral meme, we will be debating monetary policy.
 Life will truly be a sux.

 A post-Facebook world would also raise deep philosophical and existential questions.
 How will you tell the world “What’s on your mind?”